kailash-manasarovar/statement/docs/timeline/2024/october.md

 - We chat a bit.
 I tell him I'm thinking about running women's rights activities in Denia.
 - There is a lot unsaid.
 - The last time I spoke to him, in the same spot probably sometime in July, I mentioned that I was willing to pay EUR 500 for copies of the hacked sexual videos.
-- He had mentioned another guy at that time, an English man, being very popular with everyone, all the girls coming up to him and saying hi as if they knew him.
+- He had mentioned another guy at that time, an English man, being very popular with everyone, all the girls coming up to him and saying hello as if they knew him.
 - I wasn't sure how this related to what I'd just said.
 - I mentioned Halloween was coming up and did he think we should go out again.
 I said I would WhatsApp Alex about it.
 - I did.
 She didn't reply.